matthewfranglen/dart-dependency-injection/README.md

 ### Autowiring

 Autowiring allows a method, setter or field to be provided with a bean.
 Every bean and the AbstractInjectConfiguration subclass are eligible for autowiring.

+Autowiring assigns by type.
+This is done by testing that the bean can be assigned to the autowired field.
+For example:

+    class ExampleClass {}
+    class ExampleSubClass extends ExampleClass {}
+    class ExampleMixin extends Object with ExampleClass {}

+    class Configuration extends AbstractInjectConfiguration {
+      @bean ExampleSubClass makeBean() => new ExampleSubClass();

+      // This will get autowired
+      @autowired ExampleClass field;

+      // This will NOT get autowired - ExampleSubClass is not assignable to ExampleMixin
+      @autowired ExampleMixin mixinField;
+    }

+When you define a method or setter as autowired all of the parameters will be set to the appropriate bean and then the method will be invoked.
+For example:

+    class Configuration extends AbstractInjectConfiguration {
+      @bean ExampleSubClass makeBean() => new ExampleSubClass();
+      @bean ExampleMixin makeMixin() => new ExampleMixin();

+      // This will get invoked with autowired arguments
+      @autowired void autowiredMethod(ExampleSubClass bean, ExampleMixin mixin) {}

+      // This will also get invoked with autowired arguments
+      @autowired set mixin(ExampleMixin mixin) {}

+      // This will NOT get invoked - both beans can be assigned to the parameter
+      @autowired void ambiguousMethod(ExampleClass bean) {}
+    }

+When there are multiple beans that can be assigned to an autowired field then the autowiring fails.
+If there are no beans then the autowiring also fails.
+When the autowiring fails an exception is thrown.
+If you want a field to be assigned only if a bean is available then you can set it to optional:

+    class Configuration extends AbstractInjectConfiguration {

+      // This will not get invoked - but that will not throw an exception
+      @Autowired(required: false) void missingBean(ExampleClass bean) {}
+    }

+When there are multiple beans that match a field you can indicate a preferred bean.
+This is covered in the next section.

 ### Being Specific with Primary and Qualifier